UMAprotocol/UMIPs/add BNT and vBNT as price identifiers.md

 # Implementation

 1. Get the SMA price of USDC/BNT from the USDC/BNT pool and BNT/vBNT from the BNT/vBNT pool, which can be done via the script above.
-2. Divide the BNT/USDC price by the BNT/vBNT to get the USDC/vBNT price
+2. Divide the BNT/USDC price by the BNT/vBNT to get the USDC/vBNT price.
+3. Round to 6 decimals

 # Security Considerations